ErisMik/zaber-task/README.md

 - Operations are limited to `+`, `-`, `*` and `/`
 - Values are integer numbers
 - Serialized trees are valid
-- Serialized trees are serialized such taht they folllow order of operations
+- Serialized trees are serialized such that they folllow order of operations

 ## Serialization Examples:
 Serialized trees exist as a preorder traversal of the tree.
 They are on a single line, with a space seperating values.
-Null / Empty nodes are denoted by a `_`
+Null/Empty nodes are denoted by a `_`
 ```
 tree1.data: 1+(5-6)*3 = -2
 tree2.data: 1*(8+3)*2 = 22